 Precision Analog Microcontroller, 12-Bit Analog I/O, ARM7TDMI® MCU

-- Industrial control and automation systems
+- Optical networking, industrial control, and automation systems

-- Smart sensors, precision instrumentation
+- Smart sensors, precision instrumentation, base station systems

 Comparable Parts Click to see all in Parametric Search

 This product has been released to the market.
 The data sheet contains all final specifications and operating conditions.
 For new designs, ADI recommends utilization of these products.

 The ADuC7122 is a fully integrated, 1 MSPS, 12-bit data acquisition system, incorporating high performance multichannel ADCs, 12 voltage output DACs, 16-bit/32-bit MCUs, and Flash/EE memory on a single chip.

 The QuickStart Plus Kits for the ADuC712x Precision Analog Microcontrollers feature debug via UART and an assembly & C-source debugging environment.
 In addition the QuickStart Plus Kit allows true non-intrusive JTAG emulation.
 These kits are intended for any new users who want to have a comprehensive hardware development environment.